RoboticsKnowledgebase/mrsd-software-bootcamp/exercises/ros2_asgn.md

 - Creating launch files

 ## 1: Creating a Package
-**Exercise 1**: create a package named `lab1_pkg` in the workspace we created.
+**Exercise 1**: create a package named `basic_pkg` in the workspace we created.
 The package needs to meet these criteria:
 - The package supports both `Python` and `C++`.
 - The package needs to have the `ackermann_msgs` dependency.
 - Both of these can be done by declaring the correct dependencies in `package.xml`.